 - Real Estate Crowdfunding.
 Most of the real estate platforms are only available to accredited investors.

 Let’s talk about it.
-Are you an accredit investor?
+Are you an accredited investor?
 Have you made an investment that required accredited investor status?
 I’ve made one, which will be the subject of a future post.